-As a beginning DevOps engineer, all you need is a bachelor’s degree.
+As a beginner DevOps engineer, all you need is a bachelor’s degree.
 Many companies will have you working under the supervision of a more experienced engineer at first.
 DevOps engineers earn a median salary of $132,530 per year.
 The average salary you can expect to earn at an entry-level position is a bit lower.

 Software engineers learn various programming languages, such as Java, C++, and Python.
 They then use these languages to test, debug, maintain, and write all new code for various projects and computer programs.
 Many software engineers are completely self-taught, meaning a college degree is not necessary for this job.

 Similar to software engineers, software developers work with programming languages.
 However, developers use these to create new software applications and programs.
 There are different types of software development, such as database or game development.
 Mobile developers are another type of software developer and work strictly on mobile applications.

 If you’re interested in web design, you might also be suited to a career as a web developer.
-As a web developer, you’ll become familiar with what goes into building the back-end of a website.
+As a web developer, you’ll become familiar with what goes into building the backend of a website.
 Junior web developers usually work directly under senior developers to learn the skills and processes needed to create modern websites.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"